Bowman74/fmvvm/README.md

 });
 ```

 __Extreme care must be taken when resolving other components within a registerType method.
-If you create a circular redependancy relationship you will create a stack overflow situation.__
+If you make a circular dependancy relationship, you will create a stack overflow situation.__

 ### Resolving components
 Components are resolved from the componentResolver by type, either by passing ther type as a parameter or as a generic.